aHaquer/pico2021/scavenger_hunt.md

-Description
+# Scavenger Hunt

-There is some interesting information hidden around this site http://mercury.picoctf.net:55079/.
+> There is some interesting information hidden around this site http://mercury.picoctf.net:55079/.
 Can you find it?

 So we have been told a website with information hidden, so the first thing I did was checked the source code of the page.